TenZ

-Tyson Van Ngo (born May 5, 2001), professionally known as TenZ, is a Vietnamese-Canadian online streamer and former professional Valorant and Counter-Strike: Global Offensive player.
+Tyson Van Ngo (born May 5, 2001), professionally known as TenZ, is a Canadian-Vietnamese online streamer and former professional Valorant and Counter-Strike: Global Offensive player.

 He began his esports career in October 2019 as a Counter-Strike: Global Offensive player for Cloud9.
 In April 2020, he transitioned to Valorant, playing for Cloud9.
 He took a break from professional Valorant in January 2021 to focus on full-time streaming career on Twitch.
 Later in April, he was loaned to Sentinels.
 He went on to win the VCT Stage Two Masters in Reykjavík later that year.
 In June 2021, his Cloud9 contract was bought out by Sentinels, where he would remain until the end of his professional career in September 2024.

 Career

 TenZ's professional career began in July 2019 when, at the age of 18, he joined the Cloud9 team in the first-person shooter title Counter-Strike: Global Offensive (CS:GO).
 He was seen as a rising North American prodigy.
 He had previously stood in for some organizations.
 However, after the team failed to perform at a high level, TenZ was benched in October of that year.

 TenZ began full-time content creation in January 2020.
-In However, in April 2020, following the public beta release of Riot Games' first-person shooter Valorant, TenZ announced his decision to retire from CS:GO and opted to transition into Valorant, thereby becoming Cloud9's first professional player in the title.
+However, in April 2020, following the public beta release of Riot Games' first-person shooter Valorant, TenZ announced his decision to retire from CS:GO and opted to transition into Valorant, thereby becoming Cloud9's first professional player in the title.

 In January 2021, TenZ announced his departure from professional Valorant to focus on a career in content creation.
 However, his hiatus was short-lived, as Cloud9 agreed to loan TenZ to Sentinels in April 2021, following the suspension of Sentinels player Sinatraa.
 During the first two stages of the 2021 Valorant Champions Tour (VCT), TenZ competed remotely from Canada.
 Sentinels went on to win the first international Valorant tournament, the VCT Stage 2 Masters Reykjavík after sweeping Fnatic in the grand finals by a score of 3–0; TenZ was named the grand finals MVP.
 On June 2, 2021, Sentinels bought out TenZ's contract, reported to be valued between to $1.5 million.

 After their first international trophy on May 30, 2021, TenZ and Sentinels would not win another trophy for almost 3 years.

 On April 18, 2023, Sentinels head coach Adam Kaplan announced that TenZ would be temporarily benched due to illness and a hand injury.

 On March 24, 2024, TenZ achieved his second international trophy, winning VCT Masters Madrid alongside Sentinels by defeating Gen.G 3-2.
 With this win, he is the second Valorant player to win two Masters trophies, and the only player to do so under the same organization.
 (Timofey "Chronicle" Khromov was the first to do so with Gambit and Fnatic.)

 On September 14, 2024, TenZ announced his retirement from professional Valorant after four years of competing.